 4. Understanding of compliance

-The regulatory landscape surrounding payroll and benefits is complex.
-Besides FLSA, there’s the Federal Insurance Contributions Act (FICA), Federal Unemployment Tax Act (FUTA), Affordable Care Act (ACA), data protection rules and a host of state and city ordinances to consider.
-While payroll software platforms can help you stay compliant, they’re not foolproof.
-The best protection is to have staff who understand the rules and know how to put them into practice.
-At the interview stage, ask candidates questions about compliance and gauge their level of familiarity with the recent legislation.
+The regulatory landscape surrounding payroll and benefits is complicated and always changing.
+Besides the FLSA, there’s the Federal Insurance Contributions Act (FICA), Federal Unemployment Tax Act (FUTA), Affordable Care Act (ACA), data protection rules, and a host of state and city ordinances to consider.
+Remote and hybrid work arrangements can also present multistate payroll compliance issues.

 5. Attention to detail

-Payroll’s clients may be internal, but your team still needs a finely tuned customer service mindset.
-Payroll specialists should provide prompt and courteous responses to phone and email queries.
-They should be able to offer assistance when employees have trouble navigating the self-service portal.
-A dedication to customer service includes the related traits of confidentiality, diplomacy and problem solving.
+The payroll department’s clients may be internal, but payroll pros still need a finely tuned customer service mindset.
+Payroll specialists should strive to provide prompt and courteous responses to phone and email queries about payroll issues and be quick to offer assistance when employees have trouble navigating the self-service portal.

-Ask interview questions that delve into candidates’ customer-service orientation.
-Examples include: “How do you deal with an employee who’s angry about garnishments?” and “Would you say you’re more of a numbers person or a people person?”
+To gauge a payroll candidate’s customer-service orientation, which includes being diplomatic and showing empathy, hiring managers will use interview questions such as, “How do you deal with an employee who is angry about garnishments?” and “Would you say you’re more of a numbers person or a people person?”

 Check out this post to study up on other commonly asked payroll interview questions.